mlabs-haskell/godot-cardano/paima-demo/README.md

 ### Note #1

 Currently, CIP-30 API initialization is split between [cip_30_callbacks.gd](../addons/@mlabs-haskell/cip-30-callbacks/cip_30_callbacks.gd) and [cip_30_js_api.gd](../addons/@mlabs-haskell/cip-30-callbacks/cip_30_js_api.gd).
-It should be possible to implement JS code evaluation from `cip_30_js_api.gd` as GDScript code also, but most certainly will require a lot of whapping using `JavaScriptBridge` and associated debugging.
+It should be possible to implement JS code evaluation from `cip_30_js_api.gd` as GDScript code also, but that most certainly will require a lot of wrapping using `JavaScriptBridge` and associated debugging.

 ### Note #2

-Definition of  `JavaScriptBridge` callbacks should be done with care and exactly match examples from tutorial, as things tend to break silently here.
+Definition of  `JavaScriptBridge` callbacks should be done with care and exactly matching the examples from the tutorial, as things tend to break silently here.

 ### Note #3: Sign data test output